 Wearing a number of different hats; Tara Lopez is an individual working in the arts, committed to supporting young people, artists and work that moves us toward a more representative sector for all…

 Whilst studying Dance at De Montfort University, working on research projects such as British Dance and the African Diaspora, and volunteering with diverse led arts organisation Serendipity in Leicester, Tara fell in love with the East Midlands.
 The strong sense of community arts, the warm hello’s as you walk down the street, and the variety of cultures combining to create vibrant cities… just some of the reasons she decided to stay and make her own mark on the region.

 Upon graduation, after a short time experiencing the world of PR & marketing, Tara decided to bring her passion for the arts, love of working with people, and newly polished communication skills back to a professional role in the arts sector.

 Her aim: to support young people, artists and community groups across the region to connect with new opportunities and achieve their full potential.

 Working with the East Midlands Caribbean Carnival Arts Network (EMCCAN) across a range of touring, artist development and education projects; she was able to support the organisation in reaching new audiences and artists in reaching new heights.

 Today, Tara dedicates the majority of her time to her role of Creative Producer with The Spark Arts for Children.
-An exciting opportunity to build a new four-year programme striving to make performance for children and young people more representative of the world we live in today through a series of artist development, commissioning and producing opportunities.
+An exciting opportunity to deliver a four-year programme striving to make performance for children and young people more representative of the world we live in today through a series of artist development, commissioning and producing opportunities.